kimbyungsang/cranberries/model-server/README.md

    subpackages").
 First run may take some time to download Zookeeper docker image, it should be faster afterwards.

+Note that some tests (e.g. integration tests) will want to start a model server on its default port (8500).
+If there is already a model server on that port, they will fail with some strange errors.
+See comment in `integration_tests/run_model_server.sh` for details.

 # Usage

 ## Initial configuration